5/7/2025

 Analyst, Morgan Stanley

-Gotcha, that's handy.
-And then just as a quick follow-up, for the H2 macro factors getting better, I mean, what was the sort of thought process in embedding that within the guide?
-I mean, is it more that you can engage with the customers more so you can, you know, pull things around that side?
-You know, why, and not another sound sort of provocative, but why would we expect that sort of -year-old cohort to feel much better about the world in the second half relative to first?
+Gotcha.
+That's handy.
+And then just as a quick follow-up, you know, for the H2 macro factors getting better, I mean, what was the sort of thought process in embedding that within the guide?
+Is it more that you can engage the customers more so you can pull things around that side?
+Not to sound provocative, but why would we expect that 70-year-old cohort to feel much better about the world in the second half relative to the first?

 speaker